eReverter/ecoforecast/README.md

 Data preprocessing is crucial.
 My approach includes merging all data into hourly intervals, interpolating zeros, and handling NaNs based on the model requirements.

+In processing the data, I employed two distinct aggregation strategies:

+1. Direct Hourly Aggregation:
+This method involves directly aggregating the data to the floor hour, regardless of the original recording intervals.
+It's a straightforward approach where each timestamp is rounded down to the nearest hour.
+Then, the sum is used for aggregation.

+2. Intelligent Interval Population:
+Here, the strategy caters to potentially missing intervals.
+For instance, if the data is recorded every 15 minutes but an hour only has two records, the missing intervals are filled using the mean of the available data.
+This approach is more nuanced, aiming to maintain the integrity of the data where recording frequencies vary.
+The estimated interval frequency is used to populate and aggregate the data effectively.
+The implementation of this method can be found in the `resample_hourly_accounting_for_missing_intervals` function within `src/data/data_processing.py`.

 Key steps:
 - Consider only renewable energy (codes in `src/definitions.py`).
 - Track data changes using `DataProcessingStatistics` and `InterimDataProcessingStatistics` that can be found in `src/metrics.py`.
 Reports generated are in `reports/`.
+- Aggregate data to hour intervals in a significant way.

 A glimpse of data processing tracking: